MortenHoustonLudvigsen/JsTestAdapter/index.md

 title:
 ---

-A base library to create Visual Studio test explorer adapters for javascript
+A base library to create Visual Studio test explorer adapters for javascript.

+To see how to use this library, please see [Creating a Visual Studio Test Explorer adapter with JsTestAdapter](CreatingATestAdapter/).

 # Test adapters implemented using JsTestAdapter: